|Leadership (updated March 2018)||Contact Information|

 |CONSTITUTION: To view the constitution of the Yavapai-Apache Nation, adopted 1992, click here.|

 COMMUNITY PROFILE: The Yavapai-Apache Nation is made up of two distinct people: the Yavapai, who refer to themselves as Wipuhk'a'bah and speak the Yuman language; and the Apache, who refer to themselves as Dil'zhe'e and speak the Athabaskan language.

 The Yavapai were semi-nomadic hunter-gatherers, while bands of Apache hunted, fished, farmed, and traded throughout the region.
 Over time, Euro-American insurgency led to the forced relocation of the Yavapai and Apache to the Rio Verde Reserve, and then to San Carlos.
 The Nation was formed in 1934 in an effort by the federal government to establish a single tribe in the Upper Verde Valley.

-According to the Census, approximately 718 individuals live on Yavapai-Apache Tribal land in Verde Valley.* The Nation is comprised of five tribal communities: Tunlii, Middle Verde, Rimrock, Camp Verde, and Clarkdale.
-There are approximately 203 occupied housing units on the Reservation.
-The Nation is made up of diverse households, less than half of households are traditional married-couple families (42.9 percent).
-In terms of occupation, the majority of workers (61.7 percent) work for the government.
+According to the Census, approximately 1,671 individuals live on Yavapai-Apache Tribal land in Verde Valley.* The Nation is comprised of five tribal communities: Tunlii, Middle Verde, Rimrock, Camp Verde, and Clarkdale.
+The Nation is young with a median age of 24.8.
+In terms of occupation, the majority of workers work for the government.

 The Tribe operates Cliff Castle Casino and Hotel in Camp Verde, Arizona.